arunavanag591/mypage/index.md

 ---
 layout: default
 ---
-🩺 I am currently a Postdoctoral scholar at University of Chicago.
-I work with computational microscopy and image data to develop better segmentation and annotation fidelity and drive new insights for lupus in kidney cells.
+🩺 I’m a postdoctoral fellow at the University of Chicago, where I apply computational microscopy and machine-learning methods to high-resolution CODEX images of lupus-affected kidney tissue.
+My work focuses on advanced cell segmentation and phenotyping pipelines, and map findings from human renal cells to mouse to uncover novel mechanisms of lupus pathogenesis in the kidney.

 ### Ph.D., Computer Science, University of Nevada, Reno
 During my Ph.D. in Computer Science at the University of Nevada, Reno, my research leveraged large noisy real-world datasets, to develop predictive models using statistical analysis, machine learning and deep learning methods.
 I am proficient in Python, C++, and various data analysis/MLOps tools.
 During my PhD: